Shyamalp16/CloudGaming/README.md

 ---

-## Dynamic Bitrate for Adaptive Streaming
+## Adaptive Streaming & Bitrate Control

 To provide a smooth experience even under changing network conditions, the Host implements a dynamic bitrate system that adapts the video quality in real-time.
 This prevents stream stuttering and freezing on weaker or unstable networks.